 The update process will be a collaborative multi-year engagement of the City's many stakeholders, community members, decision makers, various City department staff, and a creative and highly skilled consulting team.
-The City anticipates the effort will take three years to complete once an agreement with the selected consultant is executed.
+The City anticipates the effort will take three years to complete once an agreement with the selected consultant is executed in summer/fall 2018.